-Shaffer is an area editor of Marketing Science, a co-editor of the Journal of Economics and Management Strategy and an associate editor of the Journal of Economics and Business.
-He has served as a visiting scholar in the two U.S. government antitrust agencies: the Antitrust Division of the U.S. Department of Justice and the Bureau of Economics at the U.S. Federal Trade Commission.
-Shaffer participated in the writing of the 2001 Federal Trade Commission's report on slotting allowances (payments for retail shelf space), and he has twice given invited testimony on their competitive effects, serving on a three-member panel investigating this practice at the Hearings on Global and Innovation Based Competition (1995) and again at the Federal Trade Commission's sponsored workshop on slotting allowances (2000).
+Shaffer is a co-editor of the Journal of Economics and Management Strategy and an associate editor of the Journal of Economics and Business.
+He has served as a visiting scholar in the two U.S. government antitrust agencies: the Antitrust Division of the US Department of Justice and the Bureau of Economics at the U.S. Federal Trade Commission.
+Shaffer participated in the writing of the 2001 Federal Trade Commission's report on slotting allowances (payments for retail shelf space), and he has twice given invited testimony on their competitive effects, serving on a threemember panel investigating this practice at the Hearings on Global and Innovation Based Competition (1995) and again at the Federal Trade Commission's sponsored workshop on slotting allowances (2000).